victorvikram/mushroom-content/When are you better off dead.md

-If a sad hermit dies in the forest and no one ever hears about it, is the world better off?
+If a forlorn hermit dies in the forest and no one ever hears about it, is the world better off?

 To be precise, let us say that this hermit leads a life of suffering, and you could decide to painlessly kill him.
 Would do it?
 Now what if I said that this hermit doesn’t exist, but you could conjure him into existence.
 Would you do that?